 Removal from the Britannia and other lender panels: Why they do it and how to get reinstated

-• Britannia may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.
+• Britannia may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Your firm fails to meet the criteria to remain on the Britannia conveyancing panel
+• Failure to reapply to be on the Britannia convincing panel

-• Significant delays in post completion requirements set by Britannia
+• Significant delays in post completion requirements on behalf of Britannia

 Answers to Frequently asked questions concerning Britannia panel reinstatement

-• Does my practice need to apply annually to be reinstated on the Britannia conveyancing panel?
+• Can you outline the application protocol to be reinstated onto the Britannia conveyancing panel?

-• Is there a charge to be reinstated onto the Britannia conveyancing panel?
+• Is there a fee to be reinstated onto the Britannia conveyancing panel?

-• Do any avenues remain open if my firm’s reinstatement panel application with Britannia is rejected?
+• Is the door firmly shut if our reinstatement panel submission with Britannia is rejected?

 Top Tip: The best way to avoid the hassle of seeking Britannia panel reinstatement is to ensure that your firm is not removed off of the Britannia conveyancing panel in the first place.